The 20 Best Vogt-Koyanagi-Harada Disease Doctors Near Me in Maryland, US

 English

-Jordan Heffez is an Ophthalmologist in Bethesda, Maryland.
+Jordan Heffez is an Ophthalmologist practicing medicine in Bethesda, Maryland.
 Dr. Heffez is rated as an Experienced provider by MediFind in the treatment of Vogt-Koyanagi-Harada Disease.
-His top areas of expertise are Late-Onset Retinal Degeneration, X-Linked Retinal Dysplasia, X-Linked Juvenile Retinoschisis, Age-Related Macular Degeneration (ARMD), and Vitrectomy.
+He is also highly rated in 14 other conditions, according to our data.
+His clinical expertise encompasses Late-Onset Retinal Degeneration, X-Linked Retinal Dysplasia, X-Linked Juvenile Retinoschisis, Age-Related Macular Degeneration (ARMD), and Vitrectomy.

 Experienced in Vogt-Koyanagi-Harada Disease